About

 Topics

-Across traditions, Animals & Religion examines:
+Across faiths, Animals & Religion examines:

 Foundational teachings concerning animals and moral responsibility.